Risk appetite

 Risk appetite is the level of risk that an organization is prepared to accept in pursuit of its objectives, before action is deemed necessary to reduce the risk.
-It represents a balance between the potential benefits of innovation and the threats, that change inevitably brings.
-The ISO 31000 risk management standard refers to risk appetite as the "Amount and type of risk that an organization is prepared to pursue, retain or take".
-This concept helps guide an organization's approach to risk and risk management.
+It represents a balance between the potential benefits of innovation and the threats that change inevitably brings.
+This concept helps guide an organization's approach to risk management.
+Risk appetite factors into an organization's risk criteria, used for risk assessment.